 but we may use libraries like typematcher there.

 In this post I’ll go through the process of configuring a nodejs application

-in type-safe manner and running it as docker swarm service.
+in a type-safe manner and running it as docker swarm service.

 One of widely used functional programming feature is pattern matching.